rightscale-cookbooks/rs-mysql/README.md

 ## `rs-mysql::volume`

-Creates a new volume from scratch or from an existing backup based on the value provided in `node['rs-mysql']['restore']['lineage']` attribute.
+Creates a new volume from scratch or from an existing backup based on the value provided in the `node['rs-mysql']['restore']['lineage']` attribute.
 If this attribute is set, the volume will be restored from a backup matching this lineage otherwise a new volume will be created from scratch.
 This recipe will also format the volume using the filesystem specified in `node['rs-mysql']['device']['filesystem']`, mount the volume on the location